Leopard 2PL: Armament

 The main armament of the tank remained the Rheinmetall Rh-120 smoothbore gun in the L/44 version, but it was modified to adapt to the use of new types of ammunition, i.e. DM63 armor-piercing shell and programmable DM11 ammunition.
 Left and right resistors, return, recoil indicator and container for shell bottom were replaced, in order to use DM11 ammunition, a programming system was introduced in the cannon's falling-block action, as well as a fire control system and electronic cannon trigger assembly.
 A new on-board computer was installed with new ballistic tables.
 MG-3 machine guns were not exchanged for another model.
 The two plane gun stabilizer system of the cannon and turret drives were changed from hydraulic to purely electric.

 Optics

 The gunner's sight and sights of the gunner and the commander were modernized by adding Polish thermal imaging cameras of the third generation KLW-1 Asteria made by Polish PCO.
-Driver awareness has also been improved by installing a KDN-1 Nyks day / night reversing camera also PCO production.
-A monitor-control panel for the commander was installed, which enables: alternative image transmission from the modernized EMES 15 sight and PERI R17A3L4 CP instrument and performing a full test of tower systems in cooperation with the modernized RPP testing block and control of tower systems from the level of the commander, which allows operation in hunter-killer mode.
+Driver awareness was improved by installing a KDN-1 Nyks day / night reversing camera also PCO production.
+A monitor-control panel for the commander was installed, which enables alternative image transmission from the modernized EMES 15 sight and PERI R17A3L4 CP instrument, performing a full test of tower systems in cooperation with the modernized RPP testing block and control of tower systems from the level of the commander, which allows operation in hunter-killer mode.

 Communication

 A new, digital communication bus was used.
-The radio has not been replaced by modern model.
+The radio has not been replaced with a modern model.